renovate-bot/khulnasoft-lab-_-vulx/docs/docs/configuration/reporting.md

 $ vul image --format sarif -o report.sarif  golang:1.12-alpine
 ```

-This SARIF file can be uploaded to GitHub code scanning results, and there is a [Trivy GitHub Action][action] for automating this process.
+This SARIF file can be uploaded to GitHub code scanning results, and there is a [Vul GitHub Action][action] for automating this process.

 ### Template